 Protected by Two Patents

-Patented computer vision combining pHash, DINOv2 transformers, and Gabor texture analysis.
-Generates an irreplicable 1.5KB fingerprint from the artwork’s physical surface.
+Patented computer vision powered by DINOv2 vision transformers.
+Two photos (front + back) generate a 384-dimensional visual fingerprint from the artwork’s physical surface.
 For insurers: proves the insured object and the claimed object are the same physical thing.

 The art market’s first computational AML risk model.
-Three engines (Client, Artwork, Transaction) analyse 26 variables with 10 contextual modifiers.
-Produces a composite score (0–100) with four risk bands.
+Two engines — ORS (Owner Risk Score, 6 variables) and ARS (Asset & Context Risk Score, 8 variables) — evaluate 14 risk variables.
+Combined score = MAX(ORS, ARS) with four risk bands.
 For insurers: quantifies compliance risk before you underwrite.